 In this context, we have developed a taxonomy of social requirements, a set of UML design patterns for addressing them, and an extension of the WebML notation (a Domain Specific Language designed to model Web applications), comprising a set of modeling concepts and design patterns describing the user interfaces and interactions with the social platforms.

-The rest of this post shows a few excerpts of our work, whose complete description can be found in our papers at MDWE 2012 and on IET Software.
+The rest of this post shows a few excerpts of our work.

 This taxonomy represents a fairly complete view of the possible social requirements that a social platform may need to implement.